Discharge87/Marlin_for_Sapphire/README.md

 Sapphire Pro with:
 - MKS Robin nano V1 boards
 - TMC 2209 stepper drivers with UART(additional wiring needed)
+  - Stealthchop active.
+Turn off via LCD menu.
+  - Set motor current direct on LCD display.
 - TFT35 touch Screen
 - SD Card

 ### Marlin bugix 2.1.x Version has a bug if you want to print fast and have ABL activated:
 - The steppers are starting slow down/stuttering when crossing the Meshlines.
 Also printed blobs are visible at this spots.
-- High Jerk or junction deviation setting are not the solution in this case
+- High Jerk or junction deviation setting are not the solution in this case.
-- The display menus were lagging at fast printer movements
+- The display menus were lagging at fast printer movements.
-#### Version 2.1.2.1 is working fine.
+#### New version 2.1.2.1 is working fine.

 ## Status Screen with black background(is set to blue on version 2.1.2.1)